 The Halja from Odin Sphere.
 They're called 'shinigami' in the Japanese version, but more closely resemble the western image of this trope; complete with cowled faces and sickles.

 The Disgaea series has Grim Reapers as standard monsters.
-In the first game they appear as large cloaks with hoods and gloves, but have no body other than a few ghostly wisps coming out of the bottom of the robe.
-While absent from the second, they return again in Disgaea 3 as bloated, hunchbacked shadows with large scythes, skeletal wings, and a cow skull for a face.
+In Disgaea: Hour of Darkness they appear as large cloaks with hoods and gloves, but have no body other than a few ghostly wisps coming out of the bottom of the robe.
+While absent from Disgaea 2, they return again in Disgaea 3 as bloated, hunchbacked shadows with large scythes, skeletal wings, and a cow skull for a face.
 They are responsible for ferrying dead souls to the afterlife.

 In addition to the previous, Disgaea 4 has Emizel and his father President Hagos, who are reapers of a more human looking sort.
 Both are capable of taking on a more monstrous form, though.